 If you’re like me, you skipped, slept, and talked through every high school math class.
 Years later, you have to explain things like “we gave you $50,000 to spend on Facebook ads—what’s the return on investment [ROI]?” or “what’s our average growth rate for website traffic this quarter?”

 Thankfully, the internet has given us a lot of tools and ROI calculators.
 Tools are helpful—but it’s embarrassing if you don’t really know the simple math behind ROI calculations.
 And if a spreadsheet breaks or tool gives you an error, you have no way of double-checking a report before sending it to your boss.

 Use these four ROI formulas to better prove and analyze the ROI of your social media and digital channels.
-I’ve also included links to further resources, so that you become a master of these simple and powerful ways to calculate your ROI.
+And make sure you also try out our free and easy-to-use calculator to see how your efforts are paying off.

 Bonus: Download a free guide and checklist to help you convince your boss to invest more in social media.
 Includes experts tips for proving ROI.

 4 ROI formulas to prove the value of social media and impress your boss